-Once you are experienced with binoculars and are already patient and keen enough to keep up with the discoveries, it is time for you to buy a telescope.
-However, this decision should be taken very seriously because the telescope is not easy to handle and not recommended for beginners.
+Once you are experienced with binoculars and are already patient and keen enough to keep up with the discoveries, it is time for you to buy a telescope or Astro camera.
+Learn proper astrophotography settings to click mind-blowing pictures of the night sky.

 Find A Perfect Area, Preferably A Dark Site

 It is hard to watch stars from a city with ambient lights around.
 You should choose a place dark enough to get a proper view of the stars, planets, comets and galaxies.
 The delight of the invention is contagious.
 So, enjoy your stargazing Nights with your partner or family.
 Stargazing is best in a dark place with an expansive view of the night sky.